muratk3n/thirdwave/en/README.md

 'i've got some of that same tech that for your house, for your lawnmower'.. (but no worries i had my people write it, and im the caution guy here, so be afraid for other stuff but not my shit, and buy it, quick!)'.
-Obviously this is all bund, tech aint that good, it's all hot air.
+Obviously all bunk, General "AI" tech aint that good, it's all hot air.

 ---